What the best snow blower has

 Most snow blowers require ear protection.
 Whether gas-powered, which are the loudest, or electric, experts recommend earmuffs or earplugs to protect your hearing from a snow blower's damaging decibels.

 Use only a heavy-gauge extension cord.
 For a corded electric snow blower, you'll need to purchase a separate power cord that could be 100 to 150 feet long, depending on your property size.
 Use only a 12-gauge or heavier extension cord that's rated for outdoor use.

 Snow blower maintenance.
 Beyond keeping the engine tuned up, every snow blower needs occasional maintenance.
 Periodically check the tires and drive belt, and keep extra shear pins on hand; they protect the machine by breaking when the auger hits something hard.
-Gas snow blowers need to be made ready for summer by running it until it is empty, or filling it with fuel and adding a fuel stabilizer, depending on its manufacturer's recommendations, and be sure to follow all guidance regarding gas that contains ethanol.
+Gas snow blowers need to be made ready for summer by running it until it is empty, or filling it with fuel and adding a fuel stabilizer, depending on its manufacturer's recommendations, and be sure to follow all guidance regarding gas that contains ethanol as failure to do so can lead damage that won't be covered by the manufacturer's warranty.
+Briggs and Stratton, make of small gas engines used in snow blowers and other gas-powered outdoor equipment offers some important guidelines.
 You should also change the oil, inspect and clean or replace the spark plug, and clean and lubricate the machine, applying a light coat of oil to areas that might rust.